abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-In the above example, a client is allowed to annotate their request body when performing a reset action operation on the ComputerSystem represented by the payload.
-Below is a sample request to perform a reset at the start of the next maintenance window.
+In the previous example, a client can annotate their reset action request body on the `ComputerSystem` in the payload.

+The following sample request completes a reset at the start of the next maintenance window:

 ~~~http
 POST /redfish/v1/Systems/1/Actions/ComputerSystem.Reset HTTP/1.1